SendiAp/Remaining/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.